 After cresting the summit and beginning my descent, a voice inside my mind began yelling, “Stop you idiot!
 You’re moving so fast you didn’t even notice the 20 mountain deer jump in front of you!”

 Feeling stupid, I slowed my pace, turned around and saw Puigmal’s summit towering above me.
 I yearned to run back so i could admire the views from its peak.
 In my rush to dominate the race, I had missed so much.

 It wasn’t until many years later that I completely understood what happened that day.

-I learned that was drives me is not the thrill of competition, but rather, the thrill of exploring this beautiful world in the most natural, primal way I know how: on foot.
+I learned that was drives me is not the thrill of competition, but rather, the thrill of exploring this blue ball we live on the most natural, primal way I know how: on foot.

-Why are these the moments I feel most complete and happy?
+Why are these the moments I feel most complete and truly happy and free?
 Is it just a huge overdose of endorphins?
 I don’t think so; it’s much more than that.
-I never felt this kind of happiness, almost a spiritual experience, while racing.
+I never felt any of it, while racing.